Cryptocurrency: Environmental effects

 Critics have also identified a large electronic waste problem in disposing of mining rigs.
 Mining hardware is improving at a fast rate, quickly resulting in older generations of hardware.

 Bitcoin is the least energy-efficient cryptocurrency, using 707.6 kilowatt-hours of electricity per transaction.

 Before June 2021, China was the primary location for bitcoin mining.
 However, due to concerns over power usage and other factors, China forced out bitcoin operations, at least temporarily.
 As a result, the United States promptly emerged as the top global leader in the industry.
-An example of a gross amount of electronic waste associated with bitcoin mining operations in the US is a facility that located in Dalton, Georgia which is consuming nearly the same amount of electricity as the combined power usage of 97,000 households in its vicinity.
+An example of a gross amount of electronic waste associated with bitcoin mining operations in the US is a facility located in Dalton, Georgia which is consuming nearly the same amount of electricity as the combined power usage of 97,000 households in its vicinity.
 Another example is that Riot Platforms operates a bitcoin mining facility in Rockdale, Texas, which consumes approximately as much electricity as the nearby 300,000 households.
 This makes it the most energy-intensive bitcoin mining operation in the United States.

 The world's second-largest cryptocurrency, Ethereum, uses 62.56 kilowatt-hours of electricity per transaction.
 XRP is the world's most energy efficient cryptocurrency, using 0.0079 kilowatt-hours of electricity per transaction.

 Although the biggest PoW blockchains consume energy on the scale of medium-sized countries, the annual power demand from proof-of-stake (PoS) blockchains is on a scale equivalent to a housing estate.
-The Times identified six "environmentally friendly" cryptocurrencies: Chia, IOTA, Cardano, Nano, Solarcoin and Bitgreen.
+The Times identified six "environmentally friendly" cryptocurrencies: Bitgreen, Cardano, Chia, IOTA, Nano, and Solarcoin.
 Academics and researchers have used various methods for estimating the energy use and energy efficiency of blockchains.
-A study of the six largest proof-of-stake networks in May 2021 concluded:
+A study of the six largest PoS networks in May 2021 concluded: